Stimulant: Chronic

 Assessment of the effects of stimulants is relevant given the large population currently taking stimulants.
-A systematic review of cardiovascular effects of prescription stimulants found no association in children, but found a correlation between prescription stimulant use and ischemic heart attacks.
-A review over a four-year period found that there were few negative effects of stimulant treatment, but stressed the need for longer-term studies.
-A review of a year long period of prescription stimulant use in those with ADHD found that cardiovascular side effects were limited to transient increases in blood pressure only.
+A 2022 meta-analysis with a sample size of just under four million people found no association between the use of prescription stimulants and the development of cardiovascular disease in any age group.
+A review of a year long period of prescription stimulant use in those with attention deficit hyperactivity disorder (ADHD) found that cardiovascular side effects were limited to transient increases in blood pressure only.
 However, a 2024 systematic review of the evidence found that stimulants overall improve ADHD symptoms and broadband behavioral measures in children and adolescents, though they carry risks of side effects like appetite suppression and other adverse events.
-Initiation of stimulant treatment in those with ADHD in early childhood appears to carry benefits into adulthood with regard to social and cognitive functioning, and appears to be relatively safe.
+Initiation of stimulant treatment in those with ADHD in early childhood appears to carry benefits into adulthood in social and cognitive functioning, and appears to be relatively safe.

 Abuse of prescription stimulants (not following physician instruction) or of illicit stimulants carries many negative health risks.
 Abuse of cocaine, depending upon route of administration, increases risk of cardiorespiratory disease, stroke, and sepsis.
-Some effects are dependent upon the route of administration, with intravenous use associated with the transmission of many disease such as Hepatitis C, HIV/AIDS and potential medical emergencies such as infection, thrombosis or pseudoaneurysm, while inhalation may be associated with increased lower respiratory tract infection, lung cancer, and pathological restricting of lung tissue.
+Some effects are dependent upon the route of administration, with intravenous use associated with the transmission of many disease such as hepatitis C, HIV/AIDS, and potential medical emergencies such as infection, thrombosis, or pseudoaneurysm, while inhalation may be associated with increased lower respiratory tract infection, lung cancer, and pathological restricting of lung tissue.
 Cocaine may also increase risk for autoimmune disease and damage nasal cartilage.
 Abuse of methamphetamine produces similar effects as well as marked degeneration of dopaminergic neurons, resulting in an increased risk for Parkinson's disease.